Vanlalhriata/Xamarin.Forms-MvvmLight/Readme.md

 ---

 ### Roadmap:
+* The exported template still has references to the old project name.
 * There is no method/event for the application exit event.
 Separate subscription to events on each platform may be necessary.
 * Test the WinPhone implementation
 * Setup the iOS build and test it